Luan Anhui, China Travel Guide

 A main hospital offering general healthcare services.

-For more advanced medical care, consider facilities in nearby Hefei.
+For more advanced medical treatment, consider facilities in nearby Hefei.

 Prevention is always better than cure.

 Maintain rigorous hand hygiene, especially before meals.
-Carry hand sanitizer for times when soap and water are unavailable.
+Carry sanitizer for your hands for times when soap and water are unavailable.
 Be mindful of new environments and adjust your activity levels accordingly.

 If you experience any unusual symptoms, seek medical advice promptly.
-Your travel insurance provider can often assist with finding local English-speaking doctors or suitable medical facilities.
+Your travel insurance provider can often assist with finding local English-speaking doctors or suitable hospitals and clinics.

 Source: World Health Organization (WHO) travel recommendations.